vontive/ai-tech-interview/ReadMe.md

 In real-world underwriting workflows, loan processors need to analyze multiple tax documents for a single property to extract critical information like tax amounts, payment dates, parcel numbers, and county information.
 Your task is to build a simplified version of this system.

+The zip files under the tax_certificates directory are grouped together by property, each zip represents one property, and the documents are all related to each other.

 ## The Challenge

 Build an AI agent that: